Collection of 470 Lactuca single seed descent (SSD) lines, mainly derived from CGN’s regular collection.

 The collection was largely developed within the framework of the TKI project, entitled ‘International Lactuca Genomics Consortium’ (ILGC).
 For this project a cross section of the lettuce gene pool, comprising nearly 500 accessions, was selected for DNA resequencing purposes.
 Resequencing of the lines was initiated in 2017 within the framework of the ILGC and continued in 2018 in a cooperation between CGN and the Beijing Genomics Institute (Shenzhen, China).
-Large-scale metabolomics analyses were started in 2016 using 150 lines of the collection.
-Access to DNA sequencing and metabolomics data will be provided in due time.
+Access to DNA sequencing data will be provided in due time.
+Large-scale metabolomics data were generated for part of the collection and are made available on this webpage.
+Results of this research are described in the journal Metabolomics (2018).
+The collection is currently being used for transcriptomics research and phenotypic analyses in the NWO-TTW research program "LettuceKnow, Science-Based Improvement of Salad", which started in 2019.

 Documentation of the collection

-Information about the collection can be found in the spreadsheet ‘Data_CGNSC002’.
-This file contains three data sheets.
+Information about the collection can be found in the following spreadsheets:

 - The sheet ‘Accession data’ contains information about the accessions from which the lines were derived.
 Basic passport data are included, and links are provided to access more detailed information about the accessions.
 The sheet also includes morphological data recorded during field trials and accession regeneration, and trait data obtained in collaboration with the user community.